Implantation (embryology): Migration and hatching

 There are two stages of migration involved in implantation: the first is the migration of the zygote, and the second is the migration of the trophoblast.
 Fertilization of the oocyte takes place in the ampulla of the fallopian tube.
 Cilia on the lining of the tube move the zygote in its migration towards the uterus.

 During this migration the zygote undergoes a number of cell divisions that creates a ball of 16 compacted blastomeres called a morula.
 The morula enters the uterus after three or four days, and as it does a cavity called the blastocoel is formed in the morula to produce the blastocyst.
 The blastocyst contains the inner cell mass that will go on to develop into the embryo proper, and an outer cell layer of trophoblasts that will develop into the extraembryonic membranes (fetal membranes).

-The blastocyst is still enclosed in the egg-coat known as the zona pellucida, and for it to be able to implant into the uterine wall it must rid itself of this covering.
+The blastocyst is still enclosed in the egg-coat known as the zona pellucida, and to be able to implant into the uterine wall it must rid itself of this covering.
 This stage is known as zona hatching, and when there is sufficient dissolution the blastocyst is able to initiate the apposition stage of implantation.
 Lytic factors in the uterine cavity, as well as factors from the blastocyst itself are essential for the breakdown of the egg-coat.
 Mechanisms in the latter are indicated by the fact that the zona pellucida remains intact if an unfertilized egg is placed in the uterus under the same conditions.

 Among the known molecular regulators that promote hatching are predominantly proteases that are stimulated by various growth factors.
 The blastocyst also produces cytokines, both pro-inflammatory and anti-inflammatory, that have crucial roles during implantation and other stages of pregnancy.
 Both types of cytokines modulate the activity of proteases, including MMPs, plasminogen activators, and cathepsins.
 It is unknown whether the cytokines involved in hatching are pro-inflammatory or anti-inflammatory, or which proteases are involved.
 However, it is well accepted that the pro-inflammatory cytokines are dominant during implantation.
 Cytokines are also present in the uterine milk which might regulate the development and function of the blastocyst but there is no evidence to support their involvement in hatching.
 Leukemia inhibitory factor (LIF) is a pro-inflammatory cytokine expressed in the endometrium during the luteal phase of the menstrual cycle, with the highest expression seen during the window of implantation.
 LIF plays a role in adhesion and invasion.

 Assisted zona hatching may take place in assisted reproduction, where the zona pellucida may be artificially pierced to facilitate hatching.